CiscoDevNet/terraform-provider-aci/docs/resources/relation_to_intra_epg_contract.md

 ```

-All examples for the Relation To Intra Epg Contract resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_relation_to_intra_epg_contract) folder.
+All examples for the Relation To Intra EPG Contract resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_relation_to_intra_epg_contract) folder.

 ## Schema ##